 Somatic acupuncture, or body acupuncture, consists of approximately 1,000 points on the body.
 Each point represents a place on a meridian that has associated central or peripheral nervous system structures.
-Studies have shown neuroplasticity and anti-apoptotic mechanisms of somatic acupuncture.
+Studies have shown neuroplasticity1 and anti-apoptotic mechanisms of somatic acupuncture.
 Apoptosis, or programmed cell death, is associated with many neurological diseases.
-By preventing apoptosis, acupuncture preserves brain cells.
+By preventing apoptosis, acupuncture preserves brain cells17.

-Scalp acupuncture, sometimes referred to as head acupuncture, has a deep history, but its current use is more contemporary in that the needles are placed in zones, rather than points, based on the brain's anatomy and physiology.
-These zones correspond to regions of the brain that integrate functions for movement, sensory perceptions, cognition, emotionality, balance, and hearing.
+Scalp acupuncture, sometimes referred to as head acupuncture, has a deep history, but its current use is more contemporary in that the needles are placed in zones18, rather than points, based on the brain's anatomy and physiology.
+These zones correspond to regions of the brain19 that integrate functions for movement, sensory perceptions, cognition, emotionality, balance, and hearing.